 Volunteering is at the heart of community-building.
-It facilitates connectivity, and provides formal opportunities for active citizens to make a collective difference in their community.
+It facilitates connectivity, improves social capital, has proven health benefits for volunteers themselves, and provides formal opportunities for active citizens to make a collective difference in their community.

 The opportunities for volunteering in Nillumbik are diverse and include: